 VECCS Level I Certified Facility

 To raise the standard of care and increase public and professional awareness, the Veterinary Emergency and Critical Care Society (VECCS) offers a certification program to veterinary facilities that provide emergency and critical patient care.
 Through this program, VECSS recognizes hospitals, such as ours, that meet and exceed minimum standards and guidelines.
 This certification program identifies three levels (I through III) based on facility operating hours, equipment, and personnel.
-Pacific Northwest Pet Emergency and Specialty Center is proud to be ranked as a Level I facility, the top level awarded, due to our staffing, continuing education, emergency capabilities, facility, and in-patient support skills.
+Pacific Northwest Pet ER & Specialty Center is proud to be ranked as a Level I facility, the top level awarded, due to our staffing, continuing education, emergency capabilities, facility, and in-patient support skills.

-“It is an honor to be recognized for our high-quality patient care, and the dedication of our doctors and staff,” said Andrea Oncken, DVM, DACVECC, one of two criticalists practicing at Pacific Northwest Pet ER and Specialty Center.
+“It is an honor to be recognized for our high-quality patient care, and the dedication of our doctors and staff,” said Andrea Oncken, DVM, DACVECC, one of two criticalists practicing at Pacific Northwest Pet ER & Specialty Center.
 “We are excited for the opportunity to continue providing top-level care to patients in the Pacific Northwest.”

 ACVECC-Provisional Veterinary Trauma Center